-Application reports are listing reports that you define in SBM Composer along with other application artifacts.
-(Listing reports return textual lists of primary or auxiliary items based on the display, sorting, and search options you select.)
+Application reports are listing reports that you define in SBM Composer.
+Listing reports return textual lists of primary or auxiliary items based on the display, sorting, and search options you select.

 Application reports contain all of the settings that are part of a regular listing report.
 They also contain search criteria and fields that use the "Query at runtime" condition if potential values, such as user information, is not known to SBM Composer.
 This information is obtained from the users in response to prompts when they run reports.

 Project names are based on application workflow names.
 Application reports are created for base projects from the report definition defined in SBM Composer when the process app is deployed.